 Campus life at Oregon State University

 Corvallis is ranked as one the best, smartest, greenest and safest towns in the US.
-Moreover, its relaxed pace of life make it a perfect study destination for international students.
+Moreover, its relaxed pace of life makes it a perfect study destination for international students.
 Portland, Oregon's biggest city, is just an hour and a half away by car.
-Bend is known for its scenic setting and year-round outdoor activities, but it's also the most populated city in central Oregon.
-That lets you combine the best of city living with outdoor adventure.
+Known for its scenic setting and year-round outdoor activities, Bend is also the most populated city in central Oregon, allowing you to combine the best of city living with outdoor adventure.

 Leaving the comfort of your own home to move to a foreign country isn't easy.
 At INTO OSU, our housing team is here to give you a home away from home.
-In the US, it's typical for a new student to live in the residence halls.
-It is a great way to make new friends and you can expect a high level of service in our facilities.
-From simple bedding items to your requested room type, we will ensure you have everything you need.
+In the US, it's typical for a new student to live in the residence halls, which can be a great way to make new friends.
+You can expect a high level of service in our facilities – from simple bedding items to your requested room type, we will ensure you have everything you need.

 Activities beyond the classroom

-Having a healthy lifestyle is important for success in your studies.
-There are many facilities on campus for you to get exercise.
-Intramural sports are very popular.
-You can join one of the 35 different sport leagues and compete against your fellow Beavers.
+The campus has many facilities for you to exercise and maintain a healthy lifestyle.
+Intramural sports are particularly popular – Join one of the 35 different sport leagues and compete against your fellow Beavers.
 If you'd like more competition, club sports are student-run organizations that participate in regional, national leagues and tournaments.
-You'll also have access to the Dixon Recreation Center, which is included in your tuition.
-It's open late at night, so you can fit a workout into your busy schedule or simply enjoy the hot tub.
+You'll also have access to the Dixon Recreation Center, which is open late at night, so you can fit a workout into your busy schedule or simply enjoy the hot tub.

 Religious and spiritual support